middletemplelibrary/Spanish-Connections/README.md

       url="https://github.com/user-attachments/assets/3cae35bc-8e1c-4ef9-8b5e-02a1de260f71">

 ##
-This exhibition runs in Middle Temple Library from January to April 2025 and was curated by Dr. Renae Satterley with contributions from Nicholas Ricardo and Ana Sáez Hidalgo.
+This exhibition runs in Middle Temple Library from January to April 2025 and was curated by Dr. Renae Satterley with contributions from Nicholas Ricardo, John Slater, and Ana Sáez Hidalgo.
 For more information about the Library and what we do, please click [here](https://www.middletemple.org.uk/library) to visit our website.